lucaslorentz/durabletask-extensions/README.md

 [Durable Task Framework](https://github.com/Azure/durabletask) is an open source framework that provides a foundation for workflow-as-code in .NET platform.

-[Azure Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview) is a more popular framework connects Durable Task Framework to Azure serverless platform, making it simpler to create workflows as code.
+[Azure Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview)  connects Durable Task Framework to Azure serverless platform, making it simpler to create workflows as code.

 The concepts of Durable Functions led to the development of [Cadence](https://cadenceworkflow.io/).
 A platform that brings Durable Functions to other programming languages and extends it with concepts for better microservices orchestration, like tasks lists and distributed workers.